What is laryngeal cancer?

 What laryngeal surgery procedures are available?

 Surgery removes cancer.
-The goal of laryngeal cancer surgery is to remove the tumor while preserving your function.
-The surgeon may need to remove part or all of the larynx.
+The goal of laryngeal cancer surgery is to remove the tumor while preserving your larynx’s function.
+The surgeon may need to remove part or all of your larynx.
 Surgical procedures include:

-- Cordectomy: Removes part or all of a vocal cord, usually through the mouth
+- Cordectomy: Removes part or all of a vocal cord, usually through your mouth.

-- Supraglottic laryngectomy: Removes the supraglottis, either through the neck or through the mouth
+- Supraglottic laryngectomy: Removes the supraglottis (the upper part of your larynx), either through your neck or through your mouth.

-- Hemilaryngectomy: Removes half the larynx, preserving your voice.
+- Hemilaryngectomy: Removes half of your larynx, preserving your voice.

-- Partial laryngectomy: Removes part of the larynx so you retain your ability to talk.
+- Partial laryngectomy: Removes part of your larynx so you retain your ability to talk.

-- Total laryngectomy: Removes the entire larynx, through the neck
+- Total laryngectomy: Removes your entire larynx, through your neck.

-- Thyroidectomy: Removes all or part of the thyroid gland.
+- Thyroidectomy: Removes all or part of your thyroid gland.

 - Laser surgery: Removes a tumor in a bloodless procedure using a laser beam.